nikksno/MacHete/README.md

 Ok so basically you want a very simple thing, the same thing that everyone fucking wants, but apparently no-one seems to takle spot-on with any degree of linearity or open-mindedness: for all of your organization's macs to work nicely, smoothly, consistently, and have all of the apps and settings you want on them.
 End of fucking story.

-The idea here is to use as many Apple-provided [read: pre-installed and free] and open source [read: free and - yeah - actually free] tools as possible, all while making your work as modular and streamlined as possible, and making sure the end product is the result of a clean and transparent process.
+The idea here is to use as many Apple-provided [read: pre-installed and free] and open source [read: free and - yeah - actually free] tools as possible, all while making your work as modular and streamlined as possible, and making sure the end product is the result of a clean and transparent process that you can easily maintain over time and - why not - even keep using smoothly in the future without having to re-do all your work from the fucking beginning.

 There are several ways to achieve this, and we'll help you find the right balance for you right here, today, no need to climb up a mountain in Tibet and wait for some spiritual force to inspire you.
 Here we go: